 Last Updated on September 7, 2021 by admin

-At Crypto-ML, a key to our trading strategy is to take long trading positions when our Market Index is positive and short sell trading positions when our Market Index is negative.
+At Crypto-ML, a key to our trading strategy is to trade with the market, which may mean taking both long and short trades.
 While buying cryptocurrency (going long) is easy, short selling requires a bit of research and setup.
 This post will cover shorting and going long Bitcoin Futures via the TradeStation platform.
 You’ll also get our thoughts on the pros and cons of the platform.

 We should note we are not affiliated with either TD Ameritrade or TradeStation.
 Please evaluate brokers to ensure they best meet your unique trading needs.

 Here’s a quick summary: TradeStation is very cheap, the account minimums are low, the tools are solid, and the educational resources are top-notch.
 Read on for more detail.